 To sum it up:

-When you can’t: your homepage is fine—but make sure it does at least allow for action.
-One way or another, you want your most enthusiastic visitors to have a way to connect with you ASAP, before any of that enthusiasm fades.
+When you can’t, your homepage is fine—but make sure it least allows for action.
+One way or another, you want your most enthusiastic visitors to have a way to connect with you ASAP before any of that enthusiasm fades.

 Need a landing page for your next campaign or promotion?
 Leadpages’ professionally designed templates and Drag & Drop Builder make it easy to launch a landing page in a matter of hours.
 Try Leadpages free for 14 days to create your first landing page today.